-7.2 Charges not applicable to consented activities
+7.2 Charges not Applicable to Consented Activities

-Section 7.1 of this Policy does not apply to any activity which is covered by a resource consent issued by Greater Wellington.
+Section 7.1 of this Policy does not apply to any activity which is covered by a resource consent issued by the Council.
 Charges for inspections for resource consents are provided for in Section 4.

-7.3 Authority to charge
+7.3 Authority to Charge